How to download or upload file in PHP

 Nowadays, File upload and download functionality is almost mandatory.
 PHP provides simple and easy ways to upload and download files.
 You can store these files in a public folder or local storage.

 In this tutorial, we will show you how you can upload files of various formats like .zip, .pdf, .docx, and .ppt, as well as image files through a form using PHP to be stored in a folder on our server.
-Here, we will also store file information like name, size and time to our database.
+Here, we will also store file information like name, size, and time in our database.

-Before starting let's create a table in your database using the below query.
-In this table, we will store information about uploaded file and manage download counts by this table.
+Before starting let’s create a table in your database using the below query.
+In this table, we will store information about uploaded files and manage download counts by this table.

 CREATE TABLE IF NOT EXISTS `files` (